 - Meet the eligibility requirements for federal student aid.

 - Be enrolled in a program of study designated by Lourdes as TEACH Grant-eligible.
 Eligible programs are those that prepare a student to teach in a high-need area.
-Students who are considered eligible for the TEACH Grant at Lourdes University must be enrolled in one of the following programs: B.Ed.
-Middle Childhood, B.Ed.
-Adolescent to Young Adult, and M.Ed. with an Endorsement in Reading.
-Students pursuing a second Bachelor degree or certification are not eligible.
+Students who are considered eligible for the TEACH Grant at Lourdes University must be enrolled in one of the eligible programs listed above.

 Meet the following academic achievement requirements: